 Noel told Ragna at the beginning of BlazBlue: Continuum Shift that the next time they meet they will be enemies.
 In their next meeting, Noel has transformed to Mu-12 and ready to kick Ragna's ass.

-In Knights of the Old Republic II, the Exile makes a promise to Atris that they won't train the Handmaiden in "the ways of the Jedi", something that the Handmaiden's own vows prevent her from pursuing.
+In Knights of the Old Republic II: The Sith Lords, the Exile makes a promise to Atris that they won't train the Handmaiden in "the ways of the Jedi", something that the Handmaiden's own vows prevent her from pursuing.
 The Exile later capitulates to the Handmaiden's request for training, pointing out that Atris never said they couldn't learn the ways of the Force, thus neither of them can be said to have broken their word.
 Atris is unhappy about this turn of events either way.

 Batman: Rise of Sin Tzu.
 The titular villain has planted what Batman is led to believe is a large-scale bomb within a shipping crate.
 He takes it back to the Batcave in an attempt to disarm it safely and whilst it does explode, the explosion is fairly small, and only reveals the true contents of the crate.